arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is agility?
 * How would you deal with Legacy Code?
+* Say I'm your Project Manager, and I'm no expert in programming.
+Would you try explaining me what Legacy Code is and why should I care about code quality?
 * I'm the CEO of your Company.
 Explain me Kanban and convince me to invest on it.
 * What is the biggest difference between Agile and Waterfall?
 * Being a team manager, how would you deal with the problem of having too many meetings?